zoovy/nodejs-proxy/README.md

 a plethora of NPM's, Node.js requires users to start/stop via kludgy dos prompts.
 It (at this point) isn't embeddable into C#/.net apps .. although we're working on that.

-Now I realize that many white-beareded wizard system-admins love command lines.
+Now I realize that many white-bearded wizard system-admins love command lines.
 I've personally spent a great portion of my career in a sys-admin role I've always appreciated how /simply intimidating/ a good ole' command line is --with --lots of --parameters "that aren't always clear".